 On the other hand, a sales funnel comprises the stages in the buying process your leads go through before becoming customers.

 For a business that follows a typical B2B sales process, here’s how its sales pipeline stages might look like:

 Lead generation: There are various methods to generate leads for your business, including paid and non-paid campaigns, and to let your potential customers know that you exist.
 Typically, you create an ideal customer profile with certain set parameters—and try to reach prospects who fit this profile through various campaigns.

-Lead qualification: An opportunity is identified with a potential customer, and a record is created as the first step to closing a deal successfully.
+Lead qualification: This is a crucial step in the sales pipeline stages.
+An opportunity is identified with a potential customer, and a record is created as the first step to closing a deal successfully.

-Initiate contact: A sales rep attempts to contact the lead to understand their business and requirements.
+Initiate contact: In this pipeline stage, a sales rep attempts to contact the lead to understand their business and requirements.
 This stage helps you map your business services against the lead’s needs.

-Schedule meeting or demo: After your initial conversation, if the lead is convinced with your services, you may schedule a demo.
+Schedule meeting or demo: After your initial conversation, if the lead is convinced with your services, you may schedule a demo during this pipeline stage.
 You may also try to set up a meeting with the decision maker toward negotiating the deal.

 Negotiation: The lead has expressed interest to buy your services and now arrives at the negotiation stage.
 You negotiate on price, services, conditions, etc. to make a profitable sale, and submit your proposal.